Stephen J. Carp, PT, Ph.D.

-Dr. Carp is an assistant professor in the Doctor of Physical Therapy program since 2016.
+Dr. Stephen Carp is an assistant professor in the Doctor of Physical Therapy program at DeSales University since 2016.
 He received an undergraduate Bachelor of Science degree in physical therapy from Temple University.
 He also earned a Master of Science degree in physical therapy and a Ph.D. in motor control from Temple University.

 Dr. Carp has over 30 years of clinical experience in many arenas of physical therapy, including acute care, outpatient, wound care, skilled nursing, and acute medical rehabilitation.
 He is an ABPTS board certified geriatric specialist.
 In addition to his clinical work, Dr. Carp has held numerous administrative and consultative positions in hospitals, including vice-president of quality, vice-president of performance improvement, and interim CEO.

-Dr. Carp's primary teaching responsibilities in the curriculum include PT 643 Differential Diagnosis & Intervention - Geriatrics, PT 710 Professional Development 3, PT 760 Clinical Reasoning 4, PT 780 Clinical Medicine 3 - Special Populations, PT 791 Business & Management Issues, and PT 793 Special Topics 2 - Global Health.
-Additionally, Dr. Carp participates as a co-instructor in PT 632 Motor Learning & Motor Control, PT 642 Differential Diagnosis & Intervention - Adult Neuro, and PT 662 Clinical Reasoning 3.
+Dr. Carp's primary teaching responsibilities in the curriculum include Differential Diagnosis & Intervention - Geriatrics, Differential Diagnosis & Intervention – Cardiopulmonary, Professional Development 3, Clinical Reasoning 4, Clinical Medicine 3 - Special Populations, Business & Management Issues, and Special Topics 2 - Global Health.

-Dr. Carp is married to his wife, Diane, and has three wonderful children.
-He enjoys spending his free time running, gardening, woodworking, and providing service to the Society of Saint Vincent de Paul.
+Dr. Carp is married to his wife, Diane, and has three wonderful children and two grandchildren.
+He enjoys spending his free time running, gardening, woodworking, and providing service to the poor through the Society of Saint Vincent de Paul.